espenfl/t4me/docs/bparameters.rst

    effmass: [-1.0,-1.0,-1.0]

-Generates band that for the spherical case curves down with an effective mass along each unit vector of the configured recirprocal cell equal to the free electron mass.
+Generates band that for the parabolic case curves down with an effective mass along each unit vector of the configured recirprocal cell equal to the free electron mass.